 If you keep creating things and putting them out there, while constantly applying to studios, you will eventually get noticed, and hired.

 Be sure to have the following things while looking for work:

 - An updated resume

 - A working link to your demo reel (preferably Vimeo, because they have an option to swap videos under the same link – that way you make sure you’re link stay relevant when you update your reel.

 - A portfolio website with your own domain.
 Non of that Wix crap.
 Check out these great WordPress templates to make your life easier.

 Resources for finding work:

-- oDesk: A freelancing matching website that lists jobs based on skills, a good place to start off.
+- oDesk: A freelancing matching website that lists jobs based on skills, and similar to Elance – a good place to start at.